 Motions that place stress on your spine while playing tennis include overextending (arching) your back when serving, constant stopping and starting motions, and forceful twisting of your spine when taking shots.

 Before playing, always warm up and stretch the muscles in your legs and lower back.
-Learn exercises that strengthen the core muscles deep inside your abdomen pelvis that support your spine.
+Learn exercises that strengthen the core muscles deep inside your abdomen and pelvis, which support your spine.

-Before going back to skiing after a back injury, learn exercises that strengthen the core muscles deep inside your spine and pelvis.
+Before skiing again after a back injury, learn exercises that strengthen the core muscles deep inside your spine and pelvis.
 A physical therapist may also help you to build strength and flexibility in the muscles that you use when you twist and turn while skiing.

 Before you start skiing, warm up and stretch the muscles in your legs and lower back.
 Make sure you only ski down slopes that match your skill level.

 Although swimming can strengthen the muscles and ligaments in your spine and legs, it can also stress your spine by: